 You have two types of resources – people and machines.
-For your people or employees there is an established key performance indicator (KPI) known as Overall Labor Effectiveness (OLE).
+For your people or employees, there is an established key performance indicator (KPI) known as Overall Labor Effectiveness (OLE).
 For you machines or equipment there is another KPI known as Overall Equipment Effectiveness (OEE).
 Depending on your type of business one or the other will take priority but both are important.
 The most interesting thing though is not that you operate at 40% OLE or 60% OEE (typical performance).
 It is to understand why these are not 100%.
-In other words where was the loss?
+In other words, where was the loss?

-STEP 2 – Visualizing and eliminating loss.
+STEP 2 – Visualising and eliminating loss.

-You need to visualize all the loss.
+You need to visualise all the loss.
 Not just some of it.
 This sounds easier to do than it is in reality and it doesn’t stop there.
-Once you have visualized your loss you need to understand it so that the right countermeasures can be applied to eliminate it.
+Once you have visualised your loss you need to understand it so that the right countermeasures can be applied to eliminate it.
 For example, unplanned loss includes equipment breakdowns, tooling failures and operator shortages from documentation or materials not being available.
 Each of these has their own specific countermeasure.
 If I know how much time is lost from equipment breakdowns, I can make an informed decision to change maintenance plans or even replace the equipment.
 In other words as a result of classifying the loss I know how to tackle it.

 STEP 3 – Creating flow.

 The last step is to do all this as efficiently as possible while creating flow.
-This starts with data collection because without accurate data collection you can’t measure performance or visualize your loss.
+This starts with data collection because without accurate data collection you can’t measure performance or visualise your loss.
 The most archaic and inaccurate form of data collection is time sheets.
 Unfortunately these are not real time and are widely regarded as inaccurate.
 The next best option is manual data collection via a “stop-watch” style system that must also be able to associate time with jobs and be able to do this for both your employees and equipment.

 Finally, the ultimate option in today’s industrial revolution and world of Industry 4.0 and the Internet of Things is to automate data collection from your machines via integration with Programmable Logic Controllers (PLC) or other devices.
 Over 75% of manufacturers have initiatives to digitalise their factories.
 Those that do not will find it difficult to compete in the future.
 See our datasheet for more information.